AngharadWeeks/AngharadWeeks.github.io/README.md

 - The Milky Way and its various wonders
 - Using all of the above to understand the demographics of extrasolar systems in the Milky Way

-**Research Highlights***
+**Research Highlights**

-1. A link between stellar age and rocky planet composition
+1. A Link between Stellar Age and Rocky Planet Composition

 <img width="980" alt="Screenshot 2024-09-03 at 23 20 06" src="https://github.com/user-attachments/assets/467acfb8-daee-4c7a-a396-5685d1c5f8e3">

 We homogeneously characterised the host stars of small, rocky exoplanets and discovered a correlation between their ages and the planet densities.

-2. Homogeneous Ages of Exoplanet Host Stars with Gaia
+3. Homogeneous Ages of Exoplanet Host Stars with Gaia
-3. Galactic context of the Radius Gap
+4. Galactic Context of the Radius Gap
-4. Hot Jupiter Inflation through the Lens of Gaia
+5. Hot Jupiter Inflation through the Lens of Gaia
-6. Asteroseismology of Nu Lupi
+5. Asteroseismology of Nu Lupi: a naked-eye testbed for radius valley formation

    **Talks**